 There are three main relationship types in Salesforce:

 22. Why is it useful for any organization using Salesforce to conduct a Health Check?

 23. A client wants to understand what Accounts are Customers (indicated by any related Closed-Won Opportunity).
 What solution would you propose here?

 A clear solution would be to use the Type picklist field on the Account object.
 Usually defaulted to a value such as Prospect when they have been converted from a lead.
-You would then implement a process builder that would update this field to Customer once the associated Opp is Closed-Won.
+You would then implement a Flow that would update this field to Customer once the associated Opp is Closed-Won.

 24. A client has used 121% of their data storage limit in Salesforce and has reached out to you regarding the options.
 What would you suggest they do next?